How it works

 The Québec adjustments most national tools quietly skip.

-Group plans for Québec employers cover less than equivalent plans in other provinces — because the provincial system already covers part of the disability stack. blankit applies these offsets automatically so the trended PMPM lands at the right number, not the carrier’s default-Ontario assumption.
+Group plans for Québec employers cover less than equivalent plans in other provinces — because the provincial system already covers part of the disability stack. blankit applies these offsets automatically inside the trend step, so the rate lands at the right number, not the carrier’s default-Ontario assumption.

 STD · QPIP offset